Green Steps To Sustainable Tourism

 National Tree Planting Day

-AAT works with Environment Africa to recognise and observe National Tree Planting Day, by planting indigenous trees on the Victoria Falls Safari Lodge property.
+AAT observes National Tree Planting Day on December 1 by planting indigenous trees on the Victoria Falls Safari Lodge estate.